stephenmckinney/dotfiles/README.md

 # my dotfiles

-Configures ack, gem, git, irb, iterm2, pry, rails, rspec, rvm, tmux, zsh with a focus on Ruby and Rails development.
+Configures ack, gem, git, irb, iterm2, pry, rails, rspec, rbenv, tmux, zsh with a focus on Ruby and Rails development.
 Solarized **ALL** the things.